Easy

 - Sea Breeze

 The Sea Breeze is a classic and part of the Cape Cod family of drinks.
-Using Cranberry Juice, zesty, freshly pressed Grapefruit Juice, and Absolut Vodka, it can be served as a classic cocktail or as a punch, making it ideal for bigger gatherings and parties.
+Using sweetened cranberry juice, zesty, freshly pressed grapefruit juice, and Absolut Vodka, it can be served as a classic cocktail or as a punch, making it ideal for bigger gatherings and parties.
 Discover our Sea Breeze cocktail recipe. - Gentle Sea Breeze

-If you love the Sea Breeze but want even more Grapefruit, this is your drink.
-Grab yourself bottle of Absolut Grapefruit Vodka and discover how to make a Greyhound cocktail. - Easy Breeze
+If you love the Sea Breeze but want even more grapefruit, this is your drink.
+Grab yourself bottle of Absolut Grapefruit and discover how to make a Greyhound cocktail. - Easy Breeze

 A wedge of lime would be the most common garnish, but any citrus really goes – though the bright green color really gives a beautiful contrast to the deep red drink.